mukeshdani/Git-GitHub/README.md

  To add all files only in the current directory
 ### git add .
 ### git status
+The first thing you need to do is to check the files you have modified.

 ### git commit -a -m "message for commit"
+Now that we have added the files of our choice, we need to write a message to explain what we have done.
+This message may be useful later if we want to check the change history.

 ### git push origin master -> pushes your files to
 github master branch